crawfis/BlazePoseUnity/README.md

 # Refactor of Unity's Sample for BlazePose using Unity's Inference Engine
 Unity's sample for [BlazePose](https://github.com/Unity-Technologies/inference-engine-samples/tree/main/BlazeDetectionSample/Pose) used a single image.
-This expands that to a sequence of images, a video and a live webcam feed.
+This expands that to a sequence of images, videos and a live webcam feeds.
 To support these I rewrote the main code to use an Event architecture and separate the concerns of the model and the view in a somewhat MVC framework.
 The final loops through these 3 types randomly as a stress test.
 It works fairly well on my PC with a nVidia card, but fails occasionally when changing the image source.

+In the end, I decided not to use this as it's performance in tracking is much worse than we have using MediaPipe.
+Particularly for the included video file.
+At first it did not detect a person at all.
+I was able to get better results by changing the person detection threshold to a much lower value and adjusting the dScale (which I renamed to personDetectionScale).
+Some videos this last parameter needs to be smaller while others it needs to be larger.

+I believe both are using the same BlazePose model, but one is in onnx format while the other is in byte format.
+My guess is the face detection or finding the ROI is different in my two implementations.
+MediaPipe has an automatic anchor calculation, while this reads fixed anchors from a .csv file.

 ## Project Structure and Architecture